Our "appetizer" program has been expanded

 The floor-standing MMG at $599 pair is still available and has introduced thousands of audiophiles to the unique sound of ribbon speakers since 1995.
 Later, when customers want to add home theater, the MMG C (center) and the MMG W (on-wall) are the speakers of choice at $295 and $325 pair, respectively.
 Now, we are taking it to a higher level---

 No, the Super MMG is not an MMG with a Bass Panel.
 It is more than just better bass.
-The basic MMG has been "hot-rodded".
+The basic MMG has been "hot-rodded" for better sound.
 The Super MMG essentially adds the Bass Panel and converts the system into a 3-way speaker---giving better bass, midrange and highs.
+No, it is not the sonic equal of the 1.7, but for $1199, the Super MMG is a great bargain that is easily mail-ordered.

 The Bass Panel is analogous to going from a 12-inch to a 15-inch woofer.
 But, don't think of it as a subwoofer.
 Yes, it provides deeper bass in a larger room than a MMG because the total bass radiating area gets a better "bite" on the air.
 It is a similar principle as the MMG bass section---just more of it.